 For the record, Barnett is not an interior designer.
 “I have no desire [to do interior design].
 I really like the idea of making patterns for designers’ projects.
 I rely on the interior designers to create the space,” said Barnett.
 But because of her strong tie to the interior design industry, Barnett lost a connection to her work in the year of 2016.

 “I felt like my soul was sucked by the industry.
 My point of view had been diluted.
 I became a designer artist for designers versus being the artist that I truly am.
-I decided to take a step back because I knew where my creativity hadn’t reached the point where I wanted to be.
+I decided to take a step back because I knew that my creativity hadn’t reached the point where I wanted to be.
 I realized that I needed to explore something else.
 I decided to take a sabbatical and reposition my voice and discover different mediums, which a lot of people are afraid to do.”

 When Barnett picked up the proverbial paintbrush again, she discovered the medium of clay.
 She educated herself on the various ceramic practices.
 “Clay was what helped to reignite that passion.”